THREE WAYS TO PLAN AND BOOK YOUR SAFARI WITH AFRICANMECCA

 • Mucunguzi formed a new family after fighting the head of the Bikingi group and taking away some of the females

 Researchers have named this gorilla family Mucunguzi after the dominant silverback that is currently leading the family.
 Formerly, Mucunguzi was a young gorilla in the Bweza group, but started living a solitary life after being ousted from the family.
 Mucunguzi later attacked the Bikingi group and after fighting the leader, stole some of the females to start his own group.
-At present, this group has a total of 8 members, most of whom are females.
+Based on our last check, this group has a total of 15 members, most of whom are females.

 Gorilla Families In The Rushaga Sector - Bwindi